log2timeline/dfimagetools/docs/sources/Bodyfile-format.md

 A fraction of second is provided if the original time value has a higher [datetime value granularity](https://dfdatetime.readthedocs.io/en/latest/sources/Date-and-time-values.html#terminology).

+Note that a time value of 0 represent not-set or that the original time value, before conversion to POSIX time, was 0.

 ## Also see

 * [Forensics wiki: Bodyfile](https://forensicswiki.xyz/wiki/index.php?title=Bodyfile)